belieflab/api/README.md

 ...
 prl_clean
 ```
-### Helper Functions
+## Data Export
-Additional functions are located in `fn/` directory and should be called when needed in your cleaning scripts by first sourcing the appropriate script and then calling the function, for example:
+Helper functions are located in `fn/` directory and should be called when needed in your cleaning scripts by first sourcing the appropriate script and then calling the function, for example:
 ```
 source("fn/createCsv.R")
 createCsv(rgpts_clean)
 ```
+# Best Practices
+## NDA Required Variables
+NDA variables are required by the NIH and should be included in each of your datasets.
 ### Keep NDA Required Variables
 The following variables should be kept when cleaning all measures:
 > `src_subject_id`